viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 Some interfaces are available as a standard way to add some features to the query :

-- **OrderedQuery** can be implemented when the result can be ordered
+- **OrderedQuery** can be implemented when the response can be ordered
-- **PaginatedQuery** can be implemented when the result can be paginated
+- **PaginatedQuery** can be implemented when the response can be paginated

-Query result answers
+Query response answers
 ---------------------

-A Kasper query result answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).
+A Kasper query response answer is an immutable, anemic object used by a query service to send back data to the requesting client, it ends with the suffix '**QueryResult**' (recommended).

-**A Query result answer is part of a domain API**.
+**A Query response answer is part of a domain API**.

-A Kasper query result has to implement the interface **QueryResult** and can optionally defines some metadata using the **@XKasperQueryResult** annotation.
+A Kasper query response has to implement the interface **QueryResult** and can optionally defines some metadata using the **@XKasperQueryResult** annotation.

 **usage**